 Like I mentioned before, I had never thought that just anyone could be an actor so it never crossed my mind.
 When there was an ad to be an extra in Oz the Great and Powerful, my grandma sent in my picture.
 On set, I was given one line and that was how it all started.

-A Girl Named Jo season three starts in June, Orange is the New Black airs at the end of June and a film I did called The Secret Lives of Cheerleaders should be out this fall.
+A Girl Named Jo Season 3 starts in June, Orange Is the New Black airs at the end of June, and a film I did called The Secret Lives of Cheerleaders should be out this fall.